 By Space Coast Daily // July 12, 2022

 Space Coast Sports Hall of Fame

-ABOVE VIDEO: Kaitlin Shriver Donner began racing triathlon professionally while finishing her bachelors in Exercise Physiology, and starting Physical Therapy school at UF.
+WATCH: Kaitlin Shriver Donner began racing triathlon professionally while finishing her bachelor’s in Exercise Physiology, and starting Physical Therapy school at the University of Florida.
 Since then, she has graduated with her Doctorate of Physical Therapy and qualified for the USA Triathlon National Team.

 2016 PROFESSIONAL INDUCTEE